-If you’re a parent, you know that “back to school” really means “back to tons of paper.”
-Despite the onset of the digital age, paper continues to stream home in children’s backpacks at a rate that makes me wonder if my kids’ elementary school is just a front for a paper mill.
+If you’re a parent, you know that “back to school” often means “back to tons of paper.”
+Despite the onset of the digital age–and the virtual strides made during the pandemic–paper continues to stream home in my children’s backpacks at a rate that makes me wonder if my kids’ elementary school is secretly a paper mill!

-If you feel me… and you want to minimize the paper coming into your home, this week’s tip of the week is for you!
+So, if you’d like to minimize the amount of school paperwork coming into your home, this week’s blog is for you!

 First things first, you’ve gotta face this beast head on.
 As soon as the backpack crosses the threshold, fish out the papers and divide them into three types:

 You’re familiar with this.
 Permission slips, field trip forms, etc. Deal with these immediately or put them in your own inbox to deal with later.

 TYPE 2: STUFF YOUR KID NEEDS TO DO

 This is homework, plain and simple.
 Designate an area for your child to put all this stuff so it stays together.
 I recommend a letter tray with their name on it.

 Ah, this is the tricky one!
 Especially for those of you with young ones.
 The amount of sticker-starred worksheets and turkey hands a kid can bring home is staggering.

 How do I recommend dealing with this?
 DON’T.